phamduchongan93/Profile/ll_CC/pages/documentation/tips-and-tips/troubleshoot-hardware.md

-# Using linux command to find the info of the hardware in your system
+# Find the info of the Hardware in your System

 - dmidecode

 ## Use case
 - bios version
 - system information
 ```
 	System Information
         Manufacturer: Dell Inc.
         Product Name: Latitude 5490
         Version: Not Specified
 ```

 - look for intel drive
 - when you look for sata or m.2 slot.
 - when you find if you can add another 4G sim card.

 ```
 		Handle 0x0013, DMI type 8, 9 bytes
 		Port Connector Information